dynamicprosperity/ect-git-tutorial-1/README.md

 #This is some project to show off the greatness of git or something.
 Haven't read the chapter so it's hard to tell the usefulness at the moment.
+I will add some monty python text to this